ajgbarnes/level9/README.md

 ```
 # Exit Definitions Extractor

-A Python program to extract all available exit definitions.
-Will merge with level9.py at some future point.
+Extract all available exit definitions.

 Each line output will have: